Code-Institute-Submissions/StuartCox3107-is.onboard/README.md

 - [GitHub](https://github.com/)  To host the repositories for this project and the live website preview, opens in same tab, press back to return
 - [Balsamiq](https://balsamiq.com/)  used to design wireframes, opens in same tab, press back to return
 - [https://background-generator.com/]  used to generate background vector
-- [https://undraw.co/illustrations]  used for cartoon images on site
+- [https://undraw.co/illustrations]  used for cartoon image on site
-- [https://pixabay.com/users/OpenClipart-Vectors-30363/?utm_source=link-attribution&amp;utm_medium=referral&amp;utm_campaign=image&amp;utm_content=1299805] backgound vector from Pixabay
 - [https://www.shapedivider.app/] used to generate the site wavy shape divider

 ---